 I sometimes think of those who remain, alive on the planet following the suicide of a loved one... bound by the invisible thread of shared experience ... an 'undercover army of kindness and compassion.'

-Ronnie Walker MS, LPCP is the Founder and Executive Director of the Alliance of Hope for Suicide Survivors.
-She is a survivor of suicide.
+Ronnie Walker, MS, LCPC is the founder and Executive Director of the Alliance of Hope for Suicide Survivors.
+This column was originally published in June of 2012..